 - Be respectful when inviting guests.
 Whether you are having someone over for a dinner party or an overnight stay, it's always a good idea to discuss this with your roommate.
 Unless you are co-hosting a party or other event, never expect your roommate to share in the entertainment or expenses.

 - Clean up your own messes.
 If you make a mess, clean it up.
 Don't expect your roommate to help clean up after a party unless the two of you co-hosted it.
-You also shouldn't leave the mess for the next day because the other person shouldn't have to face dirty dishes and crumbs when she gets up in the morning.
+You also shouldn't leave the mess for the next day because the other person shouldn't have to face dirty dishes and crumbs when they get up in the morning.
 If you share a bathroom, keep your personal belongings neat and in order.

 - Take care of your own pets.
 If you and your roommate have agreed that pets are allowed, don't expect the other person to care for yours.
 Feed your own cat, walk your own dog, scoop your cat's litter pan, and vacuum the birdseed from beneath the cage.
-If your roommate feels extra generous and does it for you, show gratitude and consider doing something for her in return.
+If your roommate feels extra generous and does it for you, show gratitude and consider doing something in return.
 Another option is to have a reciprocal agreement to take turns with some of the pet-tending tasks.

 - Deal with problems quickly.
 As soon as you notice a problem, let your roommate know that it's time to have a talk.
-Go into the discussion with your point in a matter-of-fact way and avoid flinging accusations or constantly trying to correct her.
+Go into the discussion with your point in a matter-of-fact way and avoid flinging accusations or constantly trying to correct them.
 Never try to deal with the situation with the silent treatment, passive-aggressive behavior, or yelling.
 Most problems can be worked through.
 However, if it's something you can't agree on, you might want to consider going your separate ways.

 Things to Consider Before Having a Roommate